Monday, February 7, 2022

 • The only part I laughed at was the fake photo of Colin in S&M gear.

 • *sigh* The Guy Who Just Bought A Boat returns.
-I’ve never found the appeal of this loser.
+I’ve never found the appeal of this character.
 To make matters worse, he has a friend with him called “A Guy Who Just Bought A Ferry”, played by Pete.
 As if one of these guys wasn’t enough, now I’ve gotta deal with two of them!

 • This is the second episode in a row where Update crushed my soul.
-Why didn’t they have Will do any of his update characters?
+Why didn’t they have Will do any of his characters?

 Sketch: Clancy T. Bachleratt and Jackie Snead